Introduction

 To successfully create and distribute the product, it is crucial to have a disciplined approach to change and to the extent to which change requests are accepted.

-The advantages of the Spiral Software Development Life Cycle Model are as follows:
+The advantages of the Spiral SDLC Model are as follows:

 The disadvantages of the Spiral Software Development Life Cycle Model are as follows:

-- Large number of intermediate stages requires excessive documentation.
+• A large number of intermediate stages require excessive documentation.

 V-Model – Design

-The V-model is an Software Development Life Cycle framework where processes are executed sequentially in a V-shape.
+The V-model is a Software Development Life Cycle (SDLC) framework where processes are executed sequentially in a V-shape.
 The Verification and Validation Model is another name for it.

 A testing phase is linked to each corresponding development stage in the V-Model, which is an extension of the waterfall model.